Master of Arts

 AREAS OF CONCENTRATION

-Upon applying for admission to the M.A. program, a prospective student must choose one of the following five concentrations: Biblical Studies; Pastoral Care; Historical and Constructive Theology; Church and Society.
+Upon applying for admission to the M.A. program, a prospective student must choose one of the following three concentrations: Biblical Studies; Pastoral Care; Historical and Constructive Theology; Church and Society.
 Upon acceptance of admission, a faculty adviser will be assigned within the chosen concentration.

 |BIBLICAL STUDIES|| ||Distribution of Credits || ||